Help stop fire ants in their tracks

 Our Work | Invasive Insects | Photo: www.antweb.org – CC BY-SA 3.0

-Red Fire Ants are a serious problem for everybody in Australia.
-These highly invasive ants first turned up in Australia in 2001 at the northern port of Brisbane.
-We know of four other outbreaks.
-One large outbreak in southeast Queensland remains active, but contained.
+Fire Ants are a serious problem for everybody in Australia.
+These highly invasive ants first turned up in Australia in 2001 at the northern port of Brisbane and have since been found in multiple locations, across Queensland, northern New South Wales and the Murray Darling Basin.

-If we fail to get on top of the current outbreak in Queensland, modelling shows fire ants will spread to every corner of Australia.
+If we fail to get on top of the current outbreak in Queensland and Northern NSW, modelling shows fire ants will spread to every corner of Australia.
 Our way of life will be changed forever.

 Fire ants spread quickly on their own, however their spread is often accelerated by human assistance.
 They can reach new areas unexpectedly by stowing away in cargo containers or shipments of potted plants, soil or mulch.
 Once they reach a new area, they can be quite resilient and may take a long time to detect.